cschu/workflows-nextflow/episodes/02-workflow_parameters.md

 ::::::::::::::::::::::::::::::::::::::: objectives

-- "Use pipeline parameters to change the input to a workflow."
+- Use pipeline parameters to change the input to a workflow.
-- "Add a pipeline parameters to a Nextflow script."
+- Add a pipeline parameters to a Nextflow script.
-- "Understand how to create and use a parameter file."
+- Understand how to create and use a parameter file.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 :::::::::::::::::::::::::::::::::::::::: questions

-- "How can I change the data a workflow uses?"
+- How can I change the data a workflow uses?
-- "How can I parameterise a workflow?"
+- How can I parameterise a workflow?
-- "How can I add my parameters to a file?"
+- How can I add my parameters to a file?

 ::::::::::::::::::::::::::::::::::::::::::::::::::